InLexIA, the AI translation solution for Ibexa DXP

 • The level of intervention (translation on creation, on modification, or both)

-Management of linguistic variants
+Management of language variants

-Configurable level of formality
+Configurable formality level

-Finally, the addition of a formality level parameter (standard, professional, colloquial) will enable the tone of translations to be adjusted according to the publication context, where the translation engine supports this.
+The addition of a formality level parameter (standard, professional, colloquial) will enable the tone of translations to be adjusted according to the publication context, where the translation engine supports this.

 Discover our Ibexa bundles